 Chinese Money Plant care also means proper watering

 If you overwater it, it will lead to root rot and the leaves will start to drop.
 Please note that leaves can drop for other reasons as well.
 It’s always important to look at the overall environment your plant is in and the care it’s getting before jumping to conclusions on why the leaves are dropping.
 Make note that the more light Chinese Money Plants enjoy, the more quickly their soil will dry out and you will need to water them more frequently.
 Terracotta pots will also help the soil dry out more quickly.

 Recommended humidity levels for Chinese Money Plant are between 25% to 50% but this houseplant doesn’t care a lot about humidity.
 It adapts well to even lower humidity levels.

 Average indoor temperatures between 65°F to 75°F (18°C to 24°C) are great for Pilea plants.

 If you repot your Pilea Plant once a year, there won’t be a need for fertilizer, as fresh soil will provide the plant with needed nutrients.
 But if you would like to fertilize, that is fine.
 As long as the plant is actively growing, it is ok to fertilize.
-I recommend Dyna-Gro Foliage Pro.
+I recommend the Sill fertilizer.
 Whichever fertilizer you decide to use, always follow the instructions on the label on how to dilute it.
 Adding too much fertilizer can kill a plant!

 Pilea plants prefer well-draining soil such as Mother Earth Soil that you can use straight out of the bag.
 Or if you like to build your own potting mix, you can use Proven Winners Potting Soil and mix 2 parts soil with 1 part perlite and 1 part bark.